Katy Mills: Mall renovation (2018-2019)

-On January 2018, James Ross was the new general manager for Katy Mills mall.
+In January 2018, James Ross was the new general manager for Katy Mills mall.
 After long negotiations, James was ready to take on the project and renovate Katy Mills mall.

 The announcement was held on March 8, 2018.
 They said that they would renovate Katy Mills mall.
 The new features in the mall were replacing the colorful palette with a grayscale palette, new LED lighting, redesigning the tile floor design, redesigning the seating areas, new signage, a completely redesigned Food Court, and a Disney Junior Play Zone.
 The renovation officially started after the first tiles of the flooring of the mall were broken.

 Construction on the renovation started the following month, During the renovation, many new stores opened up, such as Five Below and Go!
 Calendars Games & Toys.
 Actually, this was Katy Mills’ second attempt to reintroduce Go!
 Calendars Games & Toys, as it got replaced by Lavelier in 2019.
 Many stores also relocated, such as Nautica relocating near Marshalls, Michael Kors relocating to the former space of Nautica, Reebok relocating next to Express, and PINK relocating to Bose Factory Store, therefore closing Bose, permanently.
-This eventually made Victoria’s Secret become one large store.
+This eventually made Victoria's Secret become one large store.
 Nine West entered bankruptcy, so it closed.

 The interior renovation was officially completed in 2019.
 Aside from the completion of the renovation, more stores opened up, such as Helzberg Diamonds, BoxLunch, and Champs Sports.
 It also marked the return of Windsor and Dickies.
-Three companies that suffered from bankruptcy closed, which are Gymboree, Payless and DressBarn.
+Three companies that suffered from bankruptcy closed, which are Gymboree, Payless, and Dressbarn.
 Jumpstreet and Segway Outback were also closed.
-The latter two were due to “circumstances beyond our control”.
+The latter two were due to “circumstances beyond [their] control”.
 Kay Jewelers and Fashion Q was also closed.
 Following the completion of the interior, it was time to renovate the exterior.
-Most of the exterior has been worked on, but some parts were never finished, such as the exterior of the movie theater.
+As of 2020, the renovation, most notably the exterior of AMC Theatres, remains unfinished.